-1. If the student is not satisfied with the results of the Informal Appeal, he/she should provide the following information, in writing, to the Vice President for Academic Affairs:
+- 1. If the student is not satisfied with the results of the Informal Appeal, he/she should provide the following information, in writing, to the Vice President for Academic Affairs: - a.
+A request for a formal appeal hearing b.
+A brief statement of what is being appealed be compared to the appeal.

-a.
-A request for a formal appeal hearing.
-Detrine the statement of what is being appealed.
-Detrine the appeal of the appeal.
-Detrine the facts relating to the appeal.
 NOTE: The agenda of the appeals hearing will include only those factors documented in the student's appeal request letter.